great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 ## Review the Validation Results

-Once the validations have been run, the following code can be used to build and view the Validation Results as Data Docs:
+After the validations run, use the following code to build and view the Validation Results as Data Docs.

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.py review data_docs"
 ```